setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

     .Where(x => x.LogType == LogType.Error)
     .Subscribe();
 ```

-In Unity5, `Application.RegisterLogCallback` is removed to `Application.logMessageReceived`.
-We can simply replace by `Observable.FromEvent`.
+In Unity5, `Application.RegisterLogCallback` was removed in favor of `Application.logMessageReceived`, so we can now simply use `Observable.FromEvent`.

 ```csharp
 public static IObservable<LogCallback> LogCallbackAsObservable()